Why is our company the best?

 animal is different, and each situation is different.
 Most of our field technicians do not become proficient in their work until they have completed years of field work and hundreds of cases.
 Experience matters a great deal.

-Wildlife Topic of the Month: Are Armadillos Dangerous?
+Wildlife Topic of the Month: What kind of damage can woodpeckers cause?